 Gearing up for a greener future

 Commercial road transport services are at the heart of mobility, delivering economic and social prosperity around the world.
 It is fundamental that this essential industry has a sustainable outlook when it comes to economic viability, social responsibility but also to decarbonisation.

-IRU’s projects and advocacy work in this area cover a wide range of topics, from alternative fuels, decarbonisation, toxic emissions and noise pollution, through to technical standards, compliance and monitoring, training, and awareness.
+IRU’s projects and advocacy work in this area cover a wide range of topics, from alternative fuels, decarbonisation, business incentives, toxic emissions and noise pollution, through to technical standards, compliance and monitoring, training, and awareness.

 With a particular focus on the EU, as well as other regional bodies, plus the UN and international organisations at a global level, our advocacy work involves IRU members, governments and other stakeholders including industry suppliers and manufacturers, as well as other trade associations, NGOs and academia.

 Our industry has reduced pollutant emissions by up to 98% in the last 20 years

 Some of our most recent policies can be found here:

 - IRU vision for decarbonising commercial road transport leading up to 2050

 - IRU letter to European Commissioners on the CO2 standards for HDVs